Ma-Marcinowski/Verificational-Model/README.md

 * #### 1.2.1.
 Exactly the same as v0.1, except for:

-  * Extraction window is slightly shifted to better fit the writing space (number of patches passed through the mean pixel value threshold is therefore greater).
+  * The extraction window, which is slightly shifted to better fit the writing space (number of patches passed through the mean pixel value threshold is therefore greater).

 ### 2. Verificational Model v1.1.0